 Insurance is a tricky business.
 Figuring out if you're getting a good deal can be challenging.
 So how can you tell if an insurance company is legitimate in the Philippines?

 Check out these tips:

-- First, check with the Insurance Commission, which regulates and records a list of all licensed insurance providers (as well as illegally operating companies), including car insurance companies in the Philippines.
+- First, check with the Insurance Commission, which regulates and records a list of all licensed insurance providers (as well as illegally operating companies), including car insurance companies.
 If the company you're looking at isn't on that list, then think twice before transacting with them.